 The most significant groups of species within the Brisbane Airport are migratory birds.
-These include the white-bellied sea-eagle (Haliaeetus leucogaster) and rank grassland species (including the grass owl (Tyto longimembris)), red-bellied black snake (Pseudechis porphyriacus) and Lewin's rail (Lewinia pectoralis).
+These include the whitebellied sea-eagle (Haliaeetus leucogaster) and rank grassland species (including the grass owl (Tyto longimembris)), red-bellied black snake (Pseudechis porphyriacus) and Lewin's rail (Lewinia pectoralis).
 The airport is also likely used as a transit corridor by grey-headed flying foxes (Pteropus poliocephalus).

 The project site is cleared and largely paved with some amenity trees, and a small area of lawn.
-No remnant vegetation is present on the project site.
+Turf and grass species are present on the western portion of the site which is the location of the proposed on-grade car park - this existing vegetation was part of the site stabilization undertaken as part of the Service Station remediation works.
 The nearest large area of vegetation is the casuarina plantation on the northern side of Airport Drive, most of which was recently cleared to facilitate the development of the proposed Auto Mall (refer to Figure 2).
 Although the plantation contained some mangrove communities, these were fractured and disturbed.
 A 2017 assessment of the plantation concluded that the block of land was unlikely to contain conservation significant fauna or flora (Aurecon, 2017).
-Lambert & Rehbein (2004) considered it likely that the proposed site for the Auto Mall is used as transit corridors by grey-headed flying foxes.